-In timing mode, pulse width is settable from 54 ns to 1.53 us in 6 ns steps.
-In state mode, pulse width is settable from 50 ns to 1.275 ns in 5 ns steps.
+Pulse width is settable from 50 ns to 1.275 us in 5 ns steps.

 Within an analyzer, a flag's pulse width must be the same in every action for that flag.
 Whenever the pulse width is changed in a flag action, it changes in all other actions for that flag.